 Compiling and building in Visual Studio for Mac

 Visual Studio for Mac can be used to build applications and create assemblies during the development of your project.
-It's important to compile and build your code early and often so that you can identify type mismatches and other compile-time errors.
+It's important to build your code often to allow you to quickly identify type mismatches, erroneous syntax, misspelled keywords, and other compile-time errors.
 By building then debugging, you can also find and fix run-time errors such as logic, IO, and divide-by-zero errors.

 Building from the IDE